 Why we try and "maximize daylight" like we're plants is actually an archaic practice first thought up in the late 1700s and often attributed to Benjamin Franklin.
-As some elementary school teacher may have explained to you, this was a practice to accommodate agricultural workers and farmers (wrong, and we'll get to this in a minute) or lower the nation's electricity usage.
+As some elementary school teacher may have explained to you, this was a practice to accommodate agricultural workers and farmers (wrong, and we'll get to this in a minute) or to lower the nation's electricity usage.

 A lot of that is prime b.s.
-There is actually no benefit or rhyme or reason we have to endure this weekend's time shift and no reason we should even be playing with the idea of losing and gaining hours.
+There is actually no benefit or rhyme or reason for why we have to endure this weekend's time shift and no reason we should even be playing with the idea of losing and gaining hours.
 Here's why:

 The Energy Savings Are Minimal

 A large push for DST has always been the idea that this time warp saved money and helped conserve energy.
 In the 1970s the energy crisis helped further this notion along.
-This is all a myth—the energy saving are tiny.
+This is all a myth—the energy-savings are tiny.
 First off, did you notice any change in your energy bills between 2006-2008?
 I know that recalling electricity bills is asking a lot, but the reason I ask is that we actually extended DST by a month in 2007.
 The thought was that a month of DST would bring more savings.

 There was also another study on the state of Indiana, a state that went full DST in 2006.
 A team from Yale studied what happened post-DST, and found that the average Indianan was hit in the wallet by DST.
 National Geographic reported:

 In their 2008 National Bureau of Economic Research study, the team found that lighting demand dropped, but the warmer hour of extra daylight tacked onto each evening led to more air-conditioning use, which canceled out the gains from reduced lighting and then some: Hoosiers paid higher electric bills than before DST, the study showed.